bitcraze/bitcraze-website/src/products/lighthouse-positioning-deck.md

 {% row_icon_text_links Usage; fa-book %}
 {% row_text %}

-To get from zero to an autonomously flying Crazyflie with the Lighthouse system, follow the [Getting started tutorial of the Lighthouse positioning system]({% id_url getting-started-with-the-lighthouse-system %}).
+To get from zero to an autonomously flying Crazyflie with the Lighthouse system, follow the [Getting started with the Lighthouse system]({% id_url getting-started-with-the-lighthouse-system %}) tutorial.

-For more general information about our positioning systems in general and how the Lighthouse system compares, go to {% id_link overview_positioning %}.
+For more general information about our positioning systems and how the Lighthouse system compares, go to {% id_link overview_positioning %}.

 {% endrow_text %}
 {% row_links %}